pysat/pysatEcosystem_Template/CONTRIBUTING.md

 ============

-Bug reports, feature suggestions, and other contributions are greatly appreciated!  pysat is a community-driven project and welcomes both feedback and contributions.
+Bug reports, feature suggestions, and other contributions are greatly appreciated!  pysat and PACKAGENAME are community-driven projects and welcome both feedback and contributions.

 Come join us on Slack!
 An invitation to the pysat workspace is available in the 'About' section of the